casey/just/README.md

 The `script-interpreter`, `shell`, and `windows-shell` settings flatten their elements like list literals.

+The `dotenv-filename` and `dotenv-path` settings accept lists, in which case multiple environment files may be loaded.
+The values of `dotenv-path` are tried, if none are found the current directory is searched for the names in `dotenv-filename`, followed by its ancestors, stopping in the first directory that contains any of them and loading all maching files in that directory.
+If multiple environment files are loaded, variables in files later in list take precedence over earlier ones.

 The following functions apply to each list element individually:

 - `absolute_path()`